LWH779721/mdiscovery/README.md

 # mdiscovery

-a c lib for discovery from net in linux
+a c lib for discovery devices thread network in linux platform

+# feather
+1: use boardcast